 This research summary provides a picture of participation in organised community sport in Victoria.

-This summary outlines key findings and insights from the fourth year of VicHealth and Sport and Recreation Victoria’s joint research into organised community sport participation in Victoria across 12 popular sports including Australian football, basketball, bowls*, cricket, football (soccer), golf*, gymnastics, hockey, netball, sailing, swimming and tennis.
-It illustrates participation across age, sex and location in 2018 and compares this with participation in 2015, 2016 and 2017.
+This summary outlines key findings and insights from the 5th year of VicHealth and Sport and Recreation Victoria’s joint research into organised community sport participation in Victoria across 12 popular sports including Australian football, basketball, bowls*, cricket, football (soccer), golf*, gymnastics, hockey, netball, sailing, swimming and tennis.

-*Please note: bowls and golf did not provide data for 2018 and are not included in this summary.
+*Please bowls and golf did not provide data for 2019 and are not included in this summary.